zjseales/MinesweeperChallenge/MinesweeperUnity/README.txt

 - Ensured all grid sizes fit on any screen size.

 POSSIBLE FUTURE IMPROVEMENTS:
+- Once all non-mines have been revealed, automatically flag all unrevealed squares.
 - Question mark toggles for possible grid squares.
 - Make window size continuously resizable (rather than choosing from a set of options).
 - Have multiple soundtracks to choose from (custom playlists).